matyklug18/Flexfetch/README.md

 Terminal is fetched as the `comm` of the first parent process that has a font open (`/usr/share/fonts`)

-Terminal Font is fetched by reading the open fonts of the terminal, and asking fontconfig for their names.
+Terminal Font is fetched by reading the open fonts of the terminal, finding the last one, and asking `fontconfig` for its name.

 GTK Theme is fetched by asking for the `gtk-theme-name` property of gtk settings.